 Interviews are often considered the most important part of the job application process.
-During these interviews, you have the opportunity to showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
-As you talk to hiring managers, recruiters, and team members, you get a chance to highlight why you would make a good addition to the company.
+During these sessions, you can showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
+As you talk to recruiters, hiring managers, and team members, you can highlight why you would make a good addition to the company.

 Thank you so much for organizing the interviews today.

 It was great to chat with [names of interviewers] and learn more about what they are each doing on [teams].
-I am really excited about all of the important work being done at [company] in the [space] and how my skills can help the teams.
+I am excited about the important work being done at [company] in the [space] and how my skills can help the teams accomplish their goals.

-I’d like to send emails to [interviewer names] to thank them for chatting with me.
-Can you please give me their email addresses?
+I’d like to email [interviewer names] to thank them for chatting with me.
+Can you please provide their email addresses?